Can dogs eat carrot cake with you, or is this recipe best kept as a human treat?

 Lots of carrot cake recipes include extra flavors, like vanilla, cinnamon and nutmeg, for a more complex and tasty treat.

-Whilst cinnamon is not toxic to dogs, eating too much in one go can irritate and inflame the lining of their mouth.
+Cinnamon is not toxic to dogs.
+But, eating too much in one go can irritate and inflame the lining of their mouth.

 Nutmeg is rarely toxic to dogs in small quantities, but too much in one sitting is.